Just got a gun…or thinking about getting one soon?

 3. Pantaeo Productions

-I forget where I first heard of Pantaeo, but it was for their more advanced courses, along the lines of handgun drills and tactical weapons.
+I forget where I first heard of Pantaeo, but it was for its more advanced courses…along the lines of handgun drills and tactical weapons.

 But it did have some presupposed knowledge of terms and mechanics.
 I got the feeling that beginners might need to watch the intro videos two or three times.